dougEfresh/fireblocks-sdk-rs/docs/WhitelistedInternalWalletsApi.md

 > models::WalletAsset create_internal_wallet_asset(wallet_id, asset_id, idempotency_key, create_internal_wallet_asset_request)
 Add an asset to an internal wallet

 Adds an asset to an existing internal wallet.
-Internal Wallets are whitelisted wallets that belong to you outside of Fireblocks.    - You can see the balance of the Internal Wallet via Fireblocks   - You cannot initiate transactions from Internal Wallets through Fireblocks
+Internal Wallets are whitelisted wallets that belong to you outside of Fireblocks.    - You can see the balance of the Internal Wallet via Fireblocks   - You cannot initiate transactions from Internal Wallets through Fireblocks    Learn more about Whitelisted Internal Addresses [here](https://developers.fireblocks.com/docs/whitelist-addresses#internal-wallets) </br>Endpoint Permission: Admin, Non-Signing Admin, Signer, Approver, Editor.

 ### Parameters